 - (4) Show approvals are awarded on a first come basis except in cases of established events.
-To preserve a preferential show date, an established event must contact the NRHA office in writing not less than six (6) months in advance of the requested date. - (5) Only one Ancillary event offering a Lawson Trophy reining may be held within 350 miles (550 kilometers) on the same day. - (6) The Executive Committee may deny approval of events scheduled during the same week as an NRHA-owned event.
-Executive Committee approval is required for any NRHA sanctioned events in the same geographic region or within 500 miles (806 kilometers) of an Affiliate or Continental Finals. - (7) At least two (2) chair judges must be used in all NRHA approved classes with \$5,000-\$9,999 in added money.
+To preserve a preferential show date, an established event must contact the NRHA office in writing not less than six (6) months in advance of the requested date. - (5) Only one Ancillary event offering a Lawson Trophy reining may be held within 350 miles (550 kilometers) on the same day.
+(6) The Executive Committee may deny approval of events scheduled during the same week as an NRHA-owned event.

+Executive Committee approval is required for any NRHA sanctioned events in the same geographic region or within 500 miles (806 kilometers) of an Affiliate or Continental Finals.

+(7) At least two (2) chair judges must be used in all NRHA approved classes with \$5,000-\$9,999 in added money.
 At least three (3) chair judges are recommended, but a minimum of two (2) chair judges are required, for all NRHA approved classes with \$10,000-\$49,999 in added money.
 Five (5) chair judges are recommended, but a minimum of three (3) chair judges are required, for all NRHA approved classes with \$50,000 or more in added money.
+When five (5) chair judges are used the high and low scores will be dropped.